 (2) the promise banks make when they create a deposit.

-(1) The government and banks are in a public-private partnership.
-The government is the guarantor of the monetary system.
+(1) The government is the guarantor of the monetary system.
 When difficulties arise, the government can always step in, because it is the currency issuer.

 Most currency is issued by the central bank, which acts both as the government’s banker and the bank for all other banks.
 The capacity of the central bank to provide currency to the banks is unlimited.